 If you visit Vaca, on the outside of the house you’ll see animatronics, fog machines, fake spider webs, and skeletons galore.
 But one skeleton is special because it holds a QR code for St. Jude Research Hospital donations.

 This haunted house is one of many that participate in scares for charity.
-If you want to donate, you can do so on St. Jude’s website
+If you want to donate, you can do so on St. Jude’s website.

 Support Our Cause

 Thank you for taking the time to read our work.
-Before you go, we hope you'll consider supporting our values-driven journalism, especially during an election year where so much is at stake for Virginians and our future.
+Before you go, we hope you'll consider supporting our values-driven journalism, which has always strived to make clear what's really at stake for Virginians and our future.

 Since day one, our goal here at Dogwood has always been to empower people across the commonwealth with fact-based news and information.
 We believe that when people are armed with knowledge about what's happening in their local, state, and federal governments—including who is working on their behalf and who is actively trying to block efforts aimed at improving the daily lives of Virginia families—they will be inspired to become civically engaged.